 If this post hoc method of data integration will work for your study and you don’t need activity readings multiple times a second then another option is the FitBit.
 The regular FitBit API only gives you daily summary data but through a company called FitaBase (https://www.fitabase.com) you can get minute-to-minute granularity on your aggregated data set.
 You are still left with FitBit’s processed data (e.g. “steps”) not the raw accelerometer data.
 But if this is sufficient for your project then this data set could be compared with your mEMA data by the timestamps.

-If you want real-time integration, high quality, raw data and the ability to trigger real-time mobile surveys (mEMA) based on your participants’ individual levels of activity then the best current solution is the Microsoft band (https://www.microsoft.com/microsoft-band/en-us).
-Microsoft has an SDK which allows us to communicate directly (via Bluetooth) from both Android and Apple phones.
-So we are building an app that receives raw data directly from the MS Band, sends to it our server and does on-phone computation to communicate with the mEMA app allowing you to not only receive all the raw data but also to trigger mEMA surveys based on activity levels (and other metrics).
-Unfortunately, Microsoft have stopped making the Band and will no longer be offering support for the SDK.
+If you want real-time integration, high quality, raw data and the ability to trigger real-time mobile surveys (mEMA) based on your participants’ individual levels of activity then the the Microsoft band was a good solution (https://www.microsoft.com/microsoft-band/en-us).
+Unfortunately, Microsoft stopped making the Band and will no longer be offering support for the SDK.

 Currently, at ilumivu we are using wearable devices from Garmin – including the Vivíosmart 4 (https://buy.garmin.com/en-US/US/p/605739)- to capture both real-time and summary activity data.
 Garmin has developed a very capable suite of tools that allow third party developers to access raw or processed data – some of it in real-time.